-Webhooks allow your application to subscribe to events that happen on Twitch.
-Then, when an event to which you are subscribed occurs, Twitch notifies you.
+Webhooks enable your application to subscribe to events that happen on Twitch.
+When an event to which you are subscribed occurs, Twitch notifies you.
 For example, you may want to know when:

 - A user has a new follower.